jrmi/ricochet.js/Readme.md

   - File : Memory, Disk, S3 compatible, more coming...
 - Can manage multiple site with only one backend
 - Easily scalable
+- Works on edges

 Some use cases:

-- You don't want to deploy your server each time you make a backend modification
+- You don't want to deploy your backend server each time you make a backend modification
 - You need a simple backend with only some specific code
 - You want to store structured data and files
 - You want frontend and backend code to be updated at same time

-## Why Ricochet.js?
+## ❓Why Ricochet.js?

 When you create a web application, you nearly always need a server mainly for 3 reasons: